Ada-Developers-Academy/ada-build/README.md

 ## Learning Goals
 _Problem Solving_
 Breaking down complex problems is a fundamental skill as a software engineer.
-While we will be doing this for years to come, we want to give you an opportunity to explore problem solving in programatic ways an exploring topics like:
+While we will be doing this for years to come, we want to give you an opportunity to explore problem solving in programatic ways and exploring topics like:
 - input
 - output
 - algorithms